firavoyage/blogging/readme.md

 alias
 - `fira`
-- `devvhy`
 - `忘我思考`
 - `言序&映画`
 - `少爷之赋闲`

 who
+- a developer
 - came to the world on sept17 2007
 - grew up in shanghai
 - on the internet since 2022 which is my actual home town
-- work as a frontend developer

 love
 - lipton black tea
 - cocacola zero
 - lays pototo chips original
 - dark chocolates
-- special spicy pork noodles
+- muji & uniqlo clothing
 - literary chinese
 - purity of math
-- english poems
+- i wandered lonely as a cloud
+- in solitude where we are least alone
 - web app development
 - simple gardening
 - life-size waifu